 - Leverage works if you put less down on the house. – I honestly think this is because of my rudimentary model.
 I didn’t include PMI.
 When you lower the mortgage payment by investing enough to avoid PMI, you don’t have as much to invest up-front.
 (This is why Cubert always goes for the lowest down payment possible on rentals!)

 I put this together because I was curious about what happened near the inflection point.
 I wanted to know, “Why 15?”
 What I found is that, through a variety of scenarios, the inflection point (i.e., where buying or renting offer the same benefit) happened to be right around 15 every time.

 Put another way, this is where the leverage on the house is roughly equivalent to the ratio of the market returns to the inflation rate.
 So, you are gaining equity at the same rate by either buying or renting.
 Lower the ratio and the leverage of owning a house works in your favor.
 Increase the ratio, and you’re losing out on the better returns from the market.

 Fluctuations abound.
 But I think 15 is a good benchmark/rule of thumb.

 Even simpler?
 Take the monthly rent and multiply it by 200 to get a comparable home purchase price.
 If you rent for $1,500 a month, then you better limit your home purchase price to $300,000 or less.
 Good luck trying that action in D.C., San Francisco, or the city of angels.

 This all a moot point for us waffles, given the fact that our Price-to-Rent ratio is somewhere around 35.
-So, yeah, it definitely makes a ton more sense for us to rent.
-In fact, I put our numbers into this handy calculator, and it basically laughed at me..
+So, yeah, it makes a ton more sense for us to rent.
+I put our numbers into this handy calculator, and it laughed at me.
 “Don’t you ever buy, knucklehead!”

-If you’re curious and want to play with the model, download a copy of it to your Google Drive.
+If you’re curious and want to play with the model, download a copy of it from Google Drive.